particle-iot/particle-workshops/content/docs/ch1.md

 ## Particle CLI Instructions

-1. Plug your Photon into a serial port on your computer
+1. Plug your Photon into a serial port on your computer.

 2. Make sure your device is in "Listening Mode" (aka blinking blue).
 If the Photon is not in listening mode, hold down the `SETUP` button for three seconds, until the RGB LED begins blinking blue.

 ![](./images/01/blinkingblue.gif)

-3. Run `particle login` to login with your account
+3. Run `particle login` to login with your account.

 ![](./images/01/particlelogin.png)